Rule 54. Judgments; costs.

 (d)(1) To whom awarded.
 Unless a statute, these rules, or a court order provides otherwise, costs should be allowed to the prevailing party.
 Costs against the state of Utah, its officers and agencies may be imposed only to the extent permitted by law.

 (d)(2) How assessed.
-The party who claims costs must within 14 days after the entry of judgment file and serve a verified memorandum of costs.
+The party who claims costs must not later than 14 days after the entry of judgment file and serve a verified memorandum of costs.
 A party dissatisfied with the costs claimed may, within 7 days after service of the memorandum of costs, object to the claimed costs.

 (d)(3) Memorandum filed before judgment.
 A memorandum of costs served and filed after the verdict, or at the time of or subsequent to the service and filing of the findings of fact and conclusions of law, but before the entry of judgment, is deemed served and filed on the date judgment is entered.